bingwt504/bing-collection-downloader-pro/README.md

 6) Go to your Bing Collections Page, you should find a big "Download All Images" button on the left, and a small button next to any custom collection.

 For further information on loading custom extensions see https://support.google.com/chrome/a/answer/2714278?hl=en

+# UPDATE 24/05/2025:
+please be aware that the HTML file is NOT PORTABLE!!
+Then it will break if you move it to another folder.
+So I'd suggest you to KEEP THE ORIGINAL ZIP FILES, since they will always work.